Fat Butt and Pancake Head: Plot

-Affleck invites "Ms. Lopez" for a ride in his car.
+Affleck invites Ms. Lopez for a ride in his car.
 Cartman reluctantly agrees.
-Later "Ms. Lopez" lets Ben make out with her, then she performs oral sex on him.
-Cartman looks down, sees what "Ms. Lopez" (his hand) is doing, and, infuriated, departs the car quickly.
-The next morning Cartman awakes to find in his bed a naked Affleck, with "Ms. Lopez" announcing that they had made love all night and are getting married.
+Later Ms. Lopez lets Ben make out with her, then she performs oral sex on him.
+Cartman gets infuriated, and departs the car quickly.
+The next morning Cartman awakes to find in his bed a naked Affleck, with Ms. Lopez announcing that they had had sex all night and are getting married.

-The news of the wedding again angers the actual Jennifer Lopez as she attempts to kill "Ms. Lopez".
+The news of the wedding again angers the actual Jennifer Lopez as she attempts to kill Ms. Lopez.
 Cartman runs.
-On a bridge, Jennifer Lopez, the police, Ben Affleck, the people from the recording company, Kyle, Kenny and Stan catch up with Cartman and "Ms. Lopez".
-Everyone (except the boys) starts to argue about "Ms. Lopez".
-"Ms. Lopez" screams for everyone to be quiet.
-Cartman removes her hair and "Ms. Lopez", in a male voice, makes the confession that her real name is Mitch Conner, a con man who has been moving around from town to town.
+On a bridge, Jennifer Lopez, the police, Ben Affleck, the people from the recording company, Kyle, Kenny and Stan catch up with Cartman.
+After they argue, Ms. Lopez screams for everyone to be quiet.
+Cartman removes her hair and Ms. Lopez, in a male voice, makes the confession that his real name is Mitch Conner, a con man who has been moving around from town to town.
 Conner apologizes to Ben for playing with his heart and states that he will die because he has recently consumed a cyanide pill.
-Conner then "dies" (Cartman makes it look like he "flutters away" into the wind), and everyone goes away except for the boys.
+Conner then dies (Cartman makes it look like he flutters away into the wind), and everyone goes away except for the boys.

 Kyle then asks Cartman to explain Mitch Conner.
 Cartman says, "Look, I don't care what you guys believe.
 But with all the crazy stuff that goes on in this town, isn't it possible, just possible, that something I don't understand happened here?"
-When Kyle admits that it's possible, Cartman starts singing, "Ha ha ha ha haa haa!
-I got you guys, kinda!
-I got you guys, kinda!", much to Kyle's dismay.
-The episode ends with Jennifer Lopez working at a La Taco restaurant while on probation.
+When Kyle admits that it's possible, Cartman starts singing, much to Kyle's dismay.
+The episode ends with Jennifer Lopez working at a taco restaurant while on probation.
 She complains she had six platinum records and starred in five Hollywood movies.
 The Mexican worker next to her responds, "Yeah, me too."